blhutchings/AutoTriadBuddy/README.md

 ### Usage
 ---
-- **Download entire project file**
+- **Download **
-- **Unzip venv.zip, don't have it embedded within another folder called venv (venv\venv\)**
 - **Setup config and read requirements and notes**, open FFXIV and find NPC to play with.
 Navigate to the menu box with "Triple Triad Challenge, Small Talk, Nothing, etc...".
-You can now start run.bat
+You can now start autotriadbuddy.exe

 ### Notes
 ---